 To use this dialog, select the vectors which you would like to change the data file of using the list in the middle of the dialog.
 The All From, Clear, Select All, and search field can help you to do this.
 The use of wildcards is supported in the search field.

 Then, select a new data file and press Configure button to configure data source.
-If the Change selected vectors and matrices radio button is selected, then when you press the Apply or OK button, the plots of the selected data vectors will be replaced by the data vectors loaded from the same fields of the new data file that you specified.
+If the Change selected vectors and matrices radio button is selected, then when you press the or button, the plots of the selected data vectors will be replaced by the data vectors loaded from the same fields of the new data file that you specified.

 If the Duplicate selected vectors and matrices radio button is selected, vectors coming from the new file will be plotted together with the existing vectors in exactly the same way.